ethanthoma/personal-website/posts/abusing_use.md

 }
 ```

-At first, `param` seems useless; it just returns the function it's given.
-But
+At first look, `param` seems useless; it just returns the function it's given.
-when combined with `use`, it acts as a placeholder:
+But, when we combine it with `use`, we get:

 ```gleam
 let f: fn(List(a)) -> fn(fn(a) -> b) -> List(b) = {